kushalchotaliya12/Adaptive-Cruise-Control-Using-Matlab-Arduino/README.md

 Step 16: If adaptive cruise control is equal to 1 then read the sensor value from ultrasonic pin.and then check whether sensor Value < 0.5 and counter > 0 then decrease counter value by one otherwise if counter < ACC speed then increase counter value by 1<br/>

 Step 17:print counter<br/>

+## RESULT
+The following results were obtained as part of the test procedures of the project:
+1. When the system is initialized, the display system reads the value zero
+2. The Increase speed button is pressed to increase the speed to over 40 and when the button is released, the speed has to slow down.
+3. The Decrease speed button is pressed to decrease the speed until the speed reaches zero.
+4. The Increase speed button is pressed to increase the speed to 20 km/hr, then the Set speed button is pressed, and even if the Increase speed button or the Decrease speed button is pressed the speed changes accordingly.
+The Cancel button quits the cruise control mode.
+5. If the Increase speed button is pressed to increase the speed to about 30 and then the Set speed button is pressed to lock the speed and then press the Adaptive speed button and a model car is used to trigger the distance sensor and then that the speed will decrease.
+After the model car is removed, the speed increases.